 - Provide experience and training in citizenship and leadership

-The JPO Program is advised by Counselor William Boie.
+The FSP Program is advised by Counselor William Boie.
 Fifth and sixth grade students must meet the qualifications in order to be a member.
 The qualifications are:

 Student must have recommendation from his/her teachers.

 Drills are held every Monday from 9:30 to 10 a.m.
-The JPO go on four excursions during the year.
-Two of the excursions are reward field trips that they raise money for themselves, one is the JPO sponsored field day, and one is the end of the year field trip for all service organizations.
-The field day is a competition of drills that the student JPOs practice during the entire year.
+The FSP go on two excursions during the year.
+These excursions are reward field trips that they raise money for themselves

 There are two platoons led by a captain, assistant captain, lieutenants, and sergeants.
-The two platoons alternate each week and service three areas: Salt Lake Library, the Church, and the Driveway.
+The two platoons alternate each week and rotate between two areas: Salt Lake Library and the Driveway.